-Scroll down to learn about what types of treatments you should be looking for, what physicians often don't have time to talk about, how our workshops might be helpful, and other services that can help you prevent your neck pain from getting worse.
+Scroll down to learn about what types of treatments you should be looking for, what physicians often don't have time to talk about, how our workshops might be helpful, and other services that can help you prevent your hip and knee pain from getting worse.
 We are here to help you.
-Let's do this together!

 Your neck is what connects your head to the rest of your body.
 Normally, your body is quite stable and is able to hold your neck in a stable position.
 In turn, your neck supports your head and allows it to move in different directions.

 Common causes of neck pain include:

 It is well documented in research that physiotherapy can have a great impact on the symptoms of neck pain.
 Most people turn to pain medications, or injections, and often don't get any long term relief.

 It is never too early or too late to start correcting your movement patterns, reduce your pain and get back to a normal life.

 Since neck pain has no many different possible causes, having a physiotherapist do an assessment can be very helpful in identifying what is going on.

 They can verify if any nerves or blood vessels are being compressed or irritated.
 They can check to see if any ligaments are injured.
 These are things that you won't see on an X-Ray or MRI.